 - Assurance of mortgage repayment: The financial institution or lender will typically assess the means through which you would be able to repay the loan.
 Existing sources of income (with a 90-day history) and your potential to earn an income in Canada are taken into consideration while approving a mortgage application.

-Documents required for a mortgage:
+Documents that may be required for a mortgage:

 |